Plesiosaur: In contemporary culture

 The belief that plesiosaurs are dinosaurs is a common misconception, and plesiosaurs are often erroneously depicted as dinosaurs in popular culture.

 It has been suggested that legends of sea serpents and modern sightings of supposed monsters in lakes or the sea could be explained by the survival of plesiosaurs into modern times.
 This cryptozoological proposal has been rejected by the scientific community at large, which considers it to be based on fantasy and pseudoscience.
 Purported plesiosaur carcasses have been shown to be partially decomposed corpses of basking sharks instead.

 While the Loch Ness monster is often reported as looking like a plesiosaur, it is also often described as looking completely different.
 A number of reasons have been presented for it to be unlikely to be a plesiosaur.
-They include the assumption that the water in the loch is too cold for a presumed cold-blooded reptile to be able to survive easily, the assumption that air-breathing animals would be easy to see whenever they appear at the surface to breathe, the fact that the loch is too small and contains insufficient food to be able to support a breeding colony of large animals, and finally the fact that the lake was formed only 10,000 years ago at the end of the last ice age, and the latest fossil appearance of plesiosaurs dates to over 66 million years ago.
+The fact that the osteology of the plesiosaur's neck makes it absolutely safe to say that the plesiosaur could not lift its head like a swan out of water as the Loch Ness monster does, the assumption that air-breathing animals would be easy to see whenever they appear at the surface to breathe, the fact that the loch is too small and contains insufficient food to be able to support a breeding colony of large animals, and finally the fact that the lake was formed only 10,000 years ago at the end of the last ice age, and the latest fossil appearance of plesiosaurs dates to over 66 million years ago.
 Frequent explanations for the sightings include waves, floating inanimate objects, tricks of the light, swimming known animals and practical jokes.
 Nevertheless, in the popular imagination, plesiosaurs have come to be identified with the Monster of Loch Ness.
-That has had the advantage of making the group better known to the general public, but the disadvantage that people have trouble taking the subject seriously, forcing paleontologists to explain time and time again that plesiosaurs really existed and are not merely creatures of myth or fantasy.
+This has made plesiosaurs better known to the general public.